 “With the separation between ownership and management which prevails to-day and with the development of organised investment markets, a new factor of great importance has entered in, which sometimes facilitates investment but sometimes adds greatly to the instability of the system.”

 “Speculators may do no harm as bubbles on a steady stream of enterprise.
 But the position is serious when enterprise becomes the bubble on a whirlpool of speculation.
-When the capital development of a country becomes a by-product of the activities of a casino, the job is likely to be ill-done.” (“The General Theory of Employment, Interest, and Money”, chapter 12; John Maynard Keynes)
+When the capital development of a country becomes a by-product of the activities of a casino, the job is likely to be ill-done.”
+(JM Keynes, The General Theory of Employment, Interest, and Money, chapter 12)

-“For my own part, I believe that there is social and psychological justification for significant inequalities of incomes and wealth, but not for such large disparities as exist today.” (ibid, chapter 24)
+“For my own part,” the liberal economist stated, “I believe that there is social and psychological justification for significant inequalities of incomes and wealth, but not for such large disparities as exist today.” (ibid, chapter 24)

-“For my part I think that capitalism, wisely managed, can probably be made more efficient for attaining economic ends than any alternative system yet in sight, but that in itself it is in many ways extremely objectionable.” (“The End of Laissez-Faire”, chapter 5, Keynes)
+“For my part,” he wrote elsewhere, “I think that capitalism, wisely managed, can probably be made more efficient for attaining economic ends than any alternative system yet in sight, but that in itself it is in many ways extremely objectionable.”
+(JM Keynes, The End of Laissez-Faire, chapter 5)